Agreement in principle

 In law, an agreement in principle is a stepping stone to a contract.
 Such agreements with regard to the principle are usually considered fair and equitable.
 Even if not all details are known, an agreement in principle may, for example, outline a schedule of royalties.

+In real property transactions, a binder is a document that sets the sales price for the property.